 - Analysing and reporting to internal and external stakeholders

-EPM’s purpose is ensuring the organisation’s goals and objectives are achieved and are reflected in their budgets and plans.
+EPM’s purpose is to ensure the organisation’s goals and objectives are achieved and are reflected in its budgets and plans.
 Nevertheless, EPM needs frequent revision to make sure it still aligns with the organisation’s general visions.

-EPM process also includes the monitoring and managing of key performance indicators (KPIs), which in turns, notifies managers about unexpected changes thus allows them to respond quickly to the changes.
+EPM process also includes the monitoring and managing of key performance indicators (KPIs), which in turn, notifies managers about unexpected changes and thus allows them to respond quickly to the changes.

 Is EPM the same as Financial Management?

 Based on the list of EPM functionalities mentioned above, some may get confused as to what are the differences between EPM and a normal financial management system.

 The functionalities of these two processes might intertwine but the key differentiation is EPM’s capability to provide a forward-looking vision to the C-suite, allowing forecasting and budgeting up to 5 years in advance or more.

-Equipped with predictive analysis, you are able to pinpoint trends, produce quick and accurate decision using data accumulated from different departments.
-EPM allows you to perceive a single version of the truth, real-time data, and easy to read information right at your fingertips.
+Equipped with predictive analysis, you are able to pinpoint trends, and produce quick and accurate decisions using data accumulated from different departments.
+EPM allows you to perceive a single version of the truth, real-time data, and easy-to-read information right at your fingertips.

 More and more EPM vendors make use of technology advancements to improve their offerings.
-EPM products nowadays are even more user-friendly than before with graphic visualisations to dashboards, thereby extending data access outside of finance department.
+EPM products nowadays are even more user-friendly than before with graphic visualisations on dashboards, thereby extending data access outside of the finance department.

 Is EPM the same as Business Intelligence (BI)?